 Becky was one of my Beast Barracks roommates.
 She recalls our serial haircuts — daily trips to the barbershop in an attempt to tame women’s hair.
 She reminded me that the barbers had me wear the uniform cap while cutting to try to get the sides short enough.
-She also mentioned our gray trousers that were issued with nylon zippers and no pockets.
-Some zippers broke before our first parade on R-day afternoon.
-I remember pinging to a lunch formation–in the wrong uniform–the three of us distinctive in white-over-gray in a sea of olive drab fatigues.
+She also mentioned our gray trousers, issued with nylon zippers and no pockets.
+Some zippers broke before the first parade on R-day afternoon.
+I remember pinging to a lunch formation–in the wrong uniform.
+Becky, Laura, and I were distinctive in white-over-gray in a sea of olive drab fatigues.
 One never forgets her first slug.

 Becky comes from a West Point family: the only girl with five brothers.
 Her father was USMA Class of 1946 and three brothers are also grads in the classes of ’77, ’81, and ’84.
 Early deaths prevented the other two from participating in the family legacy: One brother drowned at age 5 and another died of leukemia at 17.

 Becky told me that military veterans are twice as likely to develop amyotrophic lateral sclerosis (ALS) as those who haven’t served.
 Scientists haven’t figured out the linkage between serving in the military and developing ALS, but the VA considers ALS as a service-connected disability.
 According to the ALS Association, veterans have increased risk regardless of branch, assignment location, or era of service.